Decide to buy a yacht is an important decision and can be a complicated process for the uninitiated!

 Yes, but it will depend on the age of the vessel as well as the flag and the navigation area which will influence the bank’s agreement.

-The seller has to provide you with the following list of documents: registration document, certificate of seaworthiness, certificate of conformity, navigation authorization, certificate of fitness for the installation of radio equipment, invoices for equipment, engines, auxiliaries, a copy of the seller’s identity card, application for authorization to install and/or dismantle radio equipment, owner’s manual and other manuals for the equipment on board and the trailer permit.
+As the seller, there are a number of important documents that you need to provide.
+These include the registration document, certificate of seaworthiness, certificate of conformity, navigation authorization, certificate of fitness for radio equipment installation, invoices for equipment, engines, and auxiliaries, a copy of your identity card, application for authorization to install and/or dismantle radio equipment, owner’s manual, and any other manuals for onboard equipment.
+Additionally, the trailer permit is required.

 Yes, this is called fractional yacht ownership.
 It helps reducing the cost of purchase and maintenance by sharing it among several co-owners.
 Thus, the happy owners share the use of their property thanks to a well defined schedule.